Love and Deepspace: Legal actions

-On 26 August 2024, Papergames issued a statement demanding the removal of a diss track by rapper PACT, which it said contained unauthorized use of gameplay footage with distorted and derogatory remarks, and would take legal actions on this matter.
-After the statement, PACT deleted the video in question and re-released a version with no gameplay footage, in which the rap song and lyrics were captioned the same as before, while this new video version was lately deleted.
+On 26 August 2024, Papergames issued a statement demanding the removal of a diss track by Chinese rapper Pact, which it said contained unauthorized use of gameplay footage with distorted and derogatory remarks, and would take legal actions on this matter.
+After the statement, Pact deleted the video and re-released a version with no gameplay footage, though the video would be deleted again later.
 This first court session was conducted on 14 January 2025 at the Yangpu District People's Court of Shanghai.
+On 25 April 2026, Love and Deepspace issued a statement announcing that it had won the lawsuit against singer PACT for defamation and other related claims, and released the court judgment.
+The final ruling upheld the original verdict.
+The statement also stated that PACT had not apologized in accordance with the judgment.
+At 8:00 p.m. that day, PACT issued a public apology.